Translation disclaimer (Translation disclaimer)

 New residents

-Where new names are provided, an invitation to register will be sent by post or emailed to those eligible to register to vote.
+An invitation to register will be sent by post or email to those eligible to register to vote.
 These names will not be included in the Electoral Register until the individuals have made successful applications to register to vote.
-There is no need to wait for the invitation and those are eligible to vote should register as soon as possible.
+There is no need to wait for the invitation.
+Those eligible to vote should register as soon as possible.

-Any new resident at your address who does not register as soon as possible will receive a letter or email from us to formally invite to register to vote at your address.
+Those who does not register as soon as possible will receive a letter or email from us to formally invite them to do so.

 Please note: It is a legal requirement to register to vote when invited by the Electoral Registration Officer.
 If you fail to do this without giving a good reason, you may be fined £80.